goletaworks/CImageSelector/README.md

  					)
  			));

-The following options are required by CImageSelector:
+The _options_ array supports the following:

-	 * images - an array containing the image paths
+ * images - (required) an array containing the image paths

-	 * attributeValuePattern - empty, or a regular expression containing a submatch that will be used to populate the attribute mapped to this field.
+ * attributeValuePattern - (required) empty, or a regular expression containing a submatch that will be used to populate the attribute mapped to this field.

-	 * defaultSrc - the path to the image that is displayed if the field doesn't contain a valid value.
+ * defaultSrc - (required) the path to the image that is displayed if the field doesn't contain a valid value.
+(Must exist in the images array.)
  * transitionEffect - (optional) a string containing Javascript that creates a transition effect when changing images.
 (See http://api.jquery.com/category/effects/)